nisayana/nisayana/README.md

-### Hi, I'm Sayana!👋
+### Hi, I'm Sayana!

-- 🔭 I’m currently working on Volunteer oportunities app.
+- I’m practicing Algorithms and DS on Leetcode and Codewars.
-- 🌱 I’m currently learning Algorithms and DS.
+- I'm currently learning Python.
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/sayana-nimaeva/)
+- How to reach me: [Linkedin](https://www.linkedin.com/in/sayana-nimaeva/)
-- 😄 Pronouns: she/her
+- Pronouns: she/her
-- ⚡ Fun fact:
-  - I like to play the piano.
-  - I speak 3,5 languages (English, Russian, Buryat, Spanish - still learning)